blueraspberrypi/phoster/README.md

+Installation:
+Easy: Download the ZIP in the dist folder, extract the ZIP, and run the .exe in the extracted folder.
+Hard:
+Install Python 3.x
+pip install pyzip
+pip install pyfolder
+> python phoster.py C:\path\to\file

+I've only tested the .py version in Windows, but as far as I know it should run on Linux.

 Future plans:
 I'm hoping to create a version that can access stored scalebar profiles.
 For example, a profile in which "target 1" and "target 2" are always 2 meters apart, but "target 3" and "target 4" are always 50cm apart.
 This would allow the user to select groups of coded targets for projects at specific scales, or mix scalebar sizes on projects that need good accuracy on both large and small scales.